Ariana Grande & Mikey Foster Split After 9 Months Of Dating: The Reason For Their Breakup Revealed

 Unique

-Ariana Grande and Mikey Foster have cut up, sources verify to HollywoodLife EXCLUSIVELY, and we have now all of the tea on why this couple determined to finish their romance.
+Ariana Grande and Mikey Foster have cut up, sources affirm to HollywoodLife EXCLUSIVELY, and we now have all of the tea on why this couple determined to finish their romance.

 “Ariana really liked Mikey, but she wasn’t head over heels over him,” the supply added.
 “They were just enjoying their chemistry and tried to see if it could be more.
 It ended up not being what they had thought would happen and they are totally cool about it.
 They had fun and they are friends.
 No real drama to worry about.
 Hearts aren’t broken.”

 As we beforehand reported, Ariana was noticed packing on the PDA with a thriller man in a sales space at Bar Louie in Northridge, CA on Feb.
-8. The pair have been photgraphed on the San Fernando Valley bar round 1:00 a.m. and have been with a gaggle of associates.
+8. The pair have been photgraphed on the San Fernando Valley bar round 1:00 a.m. and have been with a gaggle of mates.
 A second supply EXCLUSIVELY revealed that the incident might have led to Ariana and Mikey’s cut up.
-“Mikey realized things were officially done between him and Ariana when he saw those photos of her making out with another guy,” the good friend mentioned.
+“Mikey realized things were officially done between him and Ariana when he saw those photos of her making out with another guy,” the pal stated.

 “He knew things between Ariana and whoever that guy was had to mean something because he’s pretty sure Njomza was among the group of friends they were with,” the pal continued.
 “In [Mikey’s] eyes that meant Ariana was comfortable enough to allow him to hang with her inner circle.
 Mikey has no hard feelings though and he cares about Ariana no matter what.
 They’ve been friends for years and he will still work with her because he knows they make great music together.
 There’s no hard feelings on his end and it’s all positive vibes.”